slowave-ai/slowave/README.md

 > [!IMPORTANT]
 > The default embedding model downloads from Hugging Face on first use (~45 MB, cached locally).
 Subsequent runs work offline.
 >
-> Memory is stored in plaintext in the current OS user's application-data directory (`~/Library/Application Support/slowave` on macOS, normally `~/.local/share/slowave` on Linux, and `%LOCALAPPDATA%\slowave` on Windows).
+> Memory is stored in plaintext in the current OS user's application-data directory.
 Slowave does not send it to a hosted memory service.
-Protect sensitive data with OS permissions or full-disk encryption.
 See [runtime data and migration](docs/install.md#runtime-data-location-and-migration).

 ## How Slowave memory works